Rick-Phoenix/sketch/docs/src/cli_docs.md

 * `--templates-dir <DIR>` — The path to the templates directory
 * `--no-overwrite` — Do not overwrite existing files
 * `-c`, `--config <FILE>` — Sets a custom config file.
 Any file named `sketch.{yaml,json,toml}` in the cwd or in `XDG_CONFIG_HOME/sketch` will be detected automatically.
 If no file is found, the default settings are used
-* `--ignore-config` — Ignores any automatically detected config files, uses cli instructions only
+* `--ignore-config` — Ignores any automatically detected config files, uses cli instructions and config file defined with --config
 * `-s`, `--set <KEY=VALUE>` — Sets a variable (as key=value) to use in templates.
 Overrides global and local variables.
 Values must be in valid JSON
 * `--vars-file <VARS_FILES>` — One or more paths to json, yaml or toml files to extract template variables from, in the given order